-“Small business owners need to understand the cost-benefit analysis,” Phillips says.
-"The owner’s health insurance policy may not cover workplace accidents, meaning the owner could have to pay out of pocket for any medical bills or lost wages they may have.”
+“Small business owners need to understand the cost-benefit analysis,” Phillips said.
+“The owner’s health insurance policy may not cover workplace accidents, meaning the owner could have to pay out of pocket for any medical bills or lost wages they may have.”

-Reporting a claim
+How to report a claim

 The employer’s job during the claims process is to provide any information the claims adjuster asks for and to cooperate fully with any investigation.
-“Employers who don’t cooperate with the insurance company will often find their insurance being canceled."
+“Employers who don’t cooperate with the insurance company will often find their insurance being canceled,” Phillips added.

 Post-accident investigation and drug testing

-“First and foremost, those policies should include documenting the injury, including any potential witnesses and when the claim was first reported.
-This should be done for each and every claim," advises Hess.
-"The employer should also train employees on the appropriate steps to investigate and document a workplace injury.”
+“First and foremost, those policies should include documenting the injury, including any potential witnesses, and when the claim was first reported,” Hess said.
+“This should be done for each and every claim.
+The employer should also train employees on the appropriate steps to investigate and document a workplace injury.”

 In some cases, you may want or need to administer a drug test following a workplace accident.
-States have different rules for when and how these tests can be used, and in many cases, this depends on how clearly your company’s drug-testing policies are outlined and available to employees.
+States have different rules for when and how these tests can be used, and in many cases, this depends on how clearly your company’s drug-testing policies are outlined and how available they are to employees.

-What isn't covered by workers' comp
+What doesn’t workers’ comp cover?

 While workers’ compensation insurance covers your business in many scenarios, it doesn’t protect you in all of them.

-“Workers’ comp doesn’t cover all lawsuits over employee work injuries; it only covers what the state requires them to cover,” Somers warns.
-"In some states, certain types of workplace injuries and illnesses, along with accusations of negligence from employees, may not be eligible for the benefits included in workers’ comp.”
+“Workers’ comp doesn’t cover all lawsuits over employee work injuries; it only covers what the state requires them to cover,” Somers said.
+“In some states, certain types of workplace injuries and illnesses, along with accusations of negligence from employees, may not be eligible for the benefits included in workers’ comp.”